If you are hosting or throwing a baby shower, then you are probably wondering about how much the event costs, and what a good budget is.

 The first thing to think about when throwing a baby shower is where will you host it.

-Many people wonder if you can have a baby shower at a restaurant, and the answer is usually yes – especially if the restaurant has a room or space you can hire out for several hours.
+Many people wonder if you can have the event at a restaurant, and the answer is usually yes – especially if the restaurant has a room or space you can hire out for several hours.

 Aside from restaurants, other good venues include: